Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation: Overhead

-Note that instead of taking the parameter $r_l$ of the code $\mathcal{Q}_{r_l}$ linearly in $l$, i.e., $r_l=l+2$ as we have done in~\eqref{seq:r_l}, we could grow $r_l$ more slowly to make the scaling of the time overhead smaller.
+In particular, instead of taking the parameter $r_l$ of the code $\mathcal{Q}_{r_l}$ linearly in $l$, i.e., $r_l=l+2$ as we have done in~\eqref{seq:r_l}, we could grow $r_l$ more slowly to make the scaling of the time overhead smaller.
 For example, for any constant $\beta>1$, choose

 With the choice~\eqref{eq:r_l_log}, the number of physical qubits of $\mathcal{Q}_{r_l}$ in~\eqref{eq:N_r} and that of logical qubits in~\eqref{eq:K_r} are given respectively by

 Thus, even if we replace $r_l=l+2$ with $r_l= \lceil\beta\log_2(l)\rceil$, we can still see that the infinite sum~\eqref{eq:infinite_sum_plus_ten} converges as